EricCJoyce/Neuron-Common-Lisp/README.md

-# Neuron-Lisp
+# Neuron-Common-Lisp
-## Neural network library written in Lisp
+## Neural network library written in Common Lisp

-Want to train networks in Keras/TensorFlow and run them in stand-alone programs?
+Want to train networks in Keras/TensorFlow and run them in stand-alone Lisp programs?
 Then this is for you.

 ## Requirements
 ### Steel Bank Common Lisp